ircdocs/modern-irc/_includes/modern-appendix.md

 ## Channel Membership Prefixes

 Users joined to a channel may get certain privileges or status in that channel based on channel modes given to them.
 These users are given prefixes before their nickname whenever it is associated with a channel (ie, in {% message NAMES %}, {% message WHO %} and {% message WHOIS %} messages).
-The standard and common prefixes are listed here, and MUST be advertised by the server in the [`PREFIX`](#prefix-parameter) `RPL_ISUPPORT` parameter on connection.
+The standard and common prefixes are listed here, and MUST be advertised by the server in the {% isupport PREFIX %} `RPL_ISUPPORT` parameter on connection.

 ### Founder Prefix